 Sydney Metro previously lodged an Environmental Impact Statement (EIS) for the Sydenham to Bankstown upgrade with the Department of Planning, which was exhibited during September – November 2017.

-Sydney Metro has since revised the proposal and lodged the revisions, in the form of a Preferred Infrastructure Report (PIR), with the Department of Planning and Environment.
-The PIR describes changes made to the proposal, and the revised impacts.
+Sydney Metro responded to submissions received on the EIS and revised the proposal and lodged the revisions, in the form of a Submissions and Preferred Infrastructure Report (SPIR), with the Department of Planning and Environment.
+The SPIR describes changes made to the proposal, and the revised impacts.
+The SPIR was on public exhibition during June/July 2018.

-For more information about Sydney Metro City & Southwest Sydenham to Bankstown Upgrade, go to the Department's Major Project's website:
+To view the Submissions Report or for more information about Sydney Metro City & Southwest Sydenham to Bankstown Upgrade, visit our Major Project's website: